Expand All | Collapse All

 - Pharmatech, for a trial of the treatment of cutaneous T-cell lymphoma.

 Dr. Siegel serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Society for Clinical Oncology, Chair of Quality Oncology Practice Initiative Certification Oversight Committee, Member of Maintenance of Certification Task Force, receiving reimbursement for travel expenses.
+- American Society for Clinical Oncology, Past Chair of Quality Oncology Practice Initiative Certification Oversight Committee, Chair Elect Quality Oncology Practice Initiative Steering Group, Quality Care Committee Member, and International Quality Task Force Member, receiving reimbursement for travel expenses.